 These include careers in:

-- Pharmacology
+• Pharmacology

-- Biotechnology
+• Biotechnology

-- Biomedical Research
+• Biomedical Research

-- Advisory Positions for Governmental Medical Policy
+• Advisory Positions for Governmental Medical Policy

 The INTJ As An Entrepreneur

 This self-confidence does not mean that they are free from doubts.
 The reality of impostor syndrome hits the INTJ just like everyone else.
 However, they don’t let it stop them.
-They believe in their idea, and they know that there is a right combination, and when they find it, their success just might be out of this world.
+They believe in their idea, and they know that there is a suitable combination, and when they find it, their success might be out of this world.

 Just as with all other careers, the entrepreneurial INTJ has the probability of being one of the highest paid in their field.
 However, with the combination of knowledge and skill, the entrepreneurial INTJ may make millions, or even billions, yet find that the money is always secondary or tertiary to the payoff of discovery and innovation.

-Because the INTJ is both frequently bored and bursting with new ideas, these personality types often start multiple companies.
+Because INTJ is frequently bored and bursting with new ideas, these personality types often start multiple companies.
 Occasionally they will run several enterprises at once, but they typically find themselves selling one lucrative business to begin another.
 Others view these people as having the “Midas touch.”

 The INTJ and Career Changes